You may wish to read an introduction to this section first.

 Vestibule: (left) portal; (right) etching by R. Adam

 The access to the imperial apartments from the Peristyle occurred through a domed vestibule.
 The floor of the vestibule had collapsed when Adam visited Spalato and he could show the underground passages beneath it.
-He added some broken lintels and columns of a gigantic size, similar to what Giovanni Battista Piranesi used to do in his etchings of ancient Rome which greatly influenced Adam (you may wish to see an etching by Piranesi - it opens in another window).
+He added some broken lintels and columns of a gigantic size, similar to what Giovanni Battista Piranesi used to do in his etchings of ancient Rome which greatly influenced Adam (you may wish to see an etching by Piranesi - it opens in another window and it shows Tempio di Vespasiano in Rome).
 The image used as background for this page shows the reconstruction of the vestibule by Adam.

 Underground structures supporting the colonnaded loggia

 Diocletian abdicated in 305 and retired to Spalato.
 While he walked along the colonnaded loggia on the waterfront or sat there watching the sun set over the sea, the "underground city" which lay beneath the imperial apartments was bursting with activities.
 Similar structures had already been developed in the design of Domus Tiberiana on the Palatine in the early Ist century AD.
-Today part of these underground structures have been turned into a bazaar (you may wish to see what they sell - it opens in another window).
+Today part of these underground structures have been turned into a bazaar.

 The underground structures included baths and some halls the use of which is yet to be clearly understood.
 Because of their size and aspect they might have been part of the imperial apartments.
 Although the palace was supplied water by an aqueduct, nymphaea, large monumental fountains, have not been found.